How to Correct Form I-9 & Other I-9 FAQs

 - If there is an error in Section 1 (filled out by the employee), you may indicate these errors with an attached note so that the employee may correct them.
 Do not write directly on the document in this instance.

-- You may use an attached note to detail why you’re having the employee make corrections so that an ICE agent understands the scope of the correction.
+- Include an attached and dated note to detail why you are making corrections to help the ICE agent understand the scope of the corrections.

 - Errors in Section 2 should be corrected by the employer directly on the document.

-- All error corrections for all I-9s should be catalogued in a self-audit to be provided to the appointed ICE agent.
+- All error corrections for all I-9s should be cataloged in a self-audit to be provided to the appointed ICE agent.

 In the case of errors on old I-9s for current employees, should they fill out a new form?

-Whether or not an entirely new form is completed depends on how many errors there are.
-If there are an abundance of errors, you may be better off filling out a new one.
+Whether a new form needs to be completed depends on the amount of errors.
+If there is an abundance of errors, you may be better off filling out a new one.
 If there are only a few errors, it is better to make corrections to the existing document.

-Completing a new I-9 for each and every one that has errors is a form of document abuse and is against the rules laid out in the M-274.
+Completing a new I-9 for each and every form with errors is considered document abuse and does not comply with the rules laid out in the M-274.

 What should I do if there are errors on a former employee’s I-9?